FelixTellmann/blog/atomic-habits-notes.md

 >Gradually, your habits become associated not with a single triggers, but withthe entire context surrounding the behaviour.
 The context becomes the cue.
 >It's easier to build new habits in a new environment because you are not fighting against old cues.

-# Chapter 7 - The secret to Self-Control.
+# Chapter 7 - The secret to Self-Control. p 90